Qepanna/goFlux/README.md

 - **Minimal Detectable Flux**: The minimal detectable flux (MDF) is based on instrument precision and measurements time ([Christiansen et al., 2015](https://doi.org/10.1016/j.agrformet.2015.06.004)).
-Under the MDF, the flux estimate is considered null, but the function will not return a 0 to avoid heteroscedasticity of variances.
-There will simply be a comment in the columns “LM.diagnose” or “HM.diagnose” saying that there is “No detectable flux (MDF)”.
+Under the MDF, there is no detectable flux, but the function will not return a 0 to avoid heteroscedasticity of variances.
+There will simply be a comment in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying that there is “No detectable flux (MDF)”.
+No best flux estimate is chosen based on MDF.
 - **Kappa max**: The parameter kappa determines the curvature of the non-linear regression in the Hutchinson and Mosier model.
 A large kappa, returns a strong curvature.
 A maximum threshold for this